Machine Learning Methods for Data Association in Multi-Object Tracking: Learning Features for Data Association

-A variation on the standard CNN architecture that has seen extensive use in multi-target tracking is the siamese network.
-As nicely summarized in \cite{Leal-Taixe_2016_CVPR_Workshops}, a siamese network processes two inputs simultaneously using multiple layers with shared weights (Figure \ref{siamese}).
-These networks can be used for a variety of tasks that involve comparing two image patches; this seems intuitively useful for the task of learning assignment costs, where we are interested in predicting the association likelihood for two inputs.
-Indeed, \cite{Leal-Taixe_2016_CVPR_Workshops} proposed a technique where two image patches are stacked, along with their optical flow information, and fed as input into a siamese network.
-A separate network learns contextual features that encode relative geometry and position variations between the two inputs; the final layers of these two networks are extracted and combined with a gradient-boosting classifier to produce a match prediction score.
-Tracks are obtained by solving a network flow problem (Section \ref{section:graph-cut}) using Linear Programming.
-Siamese networks are also used in \cite{wang2016joint} to learn an embedding of two detections into a metric space where their affinity can be easily discriminated.
-In this work, all parameters between the two arms of the CNN are shared; the features produced by the last layers are used as input to a metric learning loss.
-A multi-task loss function for incorporating temporal constraints is combined with the regularized metric learning loss (Section \ref{sec:metric-learning}) to jointly optimize the weights of the deep model with stochastic gradient descent.
-They use an online learning algorithm to address the issue of changing object appearance throughout a trajectory, but the deep networks are pre-trained with auxiliary data.
-The learned affinity model is used with the softassign algorithm \cite{gold1996softmax} to solve a LAP to find an optimal pairing of tracklets.
-For the task of underwater multi-target tracking, siamese networks were shown to improve performance as well \cite{rahul2017siamese}.
-Instead of only considering pairs of images with siamese networks, the Quad-CNN \cite{son2017multi} aims to learn more sophisticated representations for metric learning by considering quadruplets of images.
+Siamese networks have also been used to learn embeddings for pairs of detections \cite{wang2016joint}.
+In this work, all parameters between the two arms of the CNN are shared and the features produced by the last layer are used as input to a metric learning loss.
+Specifically, a multi-task loss function for incorporating temporal constraints is combined with the regularized metric learning loss to jointly optimize the weights of the deep model.
+They use an online learning algorithm to address the issue of changing object appearance throughout a trajectory, but the deep networks are pretrained with auxiliary data.
+The learned affinity model is combined with the softassign algorithm \cite{gold1996softmax} to find an optimal pairing of tracklets.
+For the task of underwater multi-object tracking, Siamese networks were shown to improve performance as well \cite{rahul2017siamese}.
+Instead of only considering pairs of images with Siamese networks, the Quad-CNN \cite{son2017multi} aims to learn more sophisticated representations for metric learning by considering quadruplets of images.
 A bounding box regression loss and a multi-task ranking loss that considers appearance and temporal similarities between four images are used to jointly optimize a Quad-CNN end-to-end.
-The authors propose to use a minimax label propagation algorithm that makes use the trained Quad-CNN for data association in a sliding window.
+The authors propose a sliding window minimax label propagation algorithm for data association.